Essential tremor is a disorder of the nervous system that involves involuntary shaking of parts of the body, usually

 Essential tremor occurs as the result of abnormal communication between certain areas of the brain.
-A genetic cause for essential tremor has been identified in 50 - 70% of cases and, as a result, it has a strong tendency to run in families.
-However, essential tremor can develop in people who have no family history of the condition.
+A genetic cause for essential tremor has been identified in 50–70% of cases and, as a result, it has a strong tendency to run in families (the condition is sometimes referred to as familial tremor).

 Signs and symptoms

-There is great individual variation as to the severity of the condition.
+There is considerable individual variation as to the severity of the condition.
 Symptoms can differ from person to person and change from day to day.
-In more severe cases, essential tremor can interfere with daily activities such as writing, eating and dressing.

 Three distinct types of tremor can be observed in the condition:

 - Postural tremor: This is the most common type of tremor experienced in essential tremor.
-It is seen when a person is voluntarily maintaining a fixed position eg: having outstretched arms.
+It is seen when a person is voluntarily maintaining a fixed position, eg: having outstretched arms.
 It may be a relatively fine and rapid tremor.